Are You Ready to Work with a Marketing Agency? (Part 1)

 The employee assigned to marketing doesn’t have time to work on the deliverables.

-When employees don’t have time to work on the projects that will move the company forward it’s not only frustrating for management but also for the marketing employee.
-They may also struggle with not having the expertise needed to effectively complete the project.
-Marketing any company now requires a very diverse skill set and it’s no possible for one person to know all the nuances of digital marketing, websites, graphic design, social media strategy, SEO, video and photography, and writing.
+It’s frustrating for everyone when employees don’t have time to work on the projects that will move the company forward.
+Additionally, they may not have the expertise needed to effectively complete the project.
+In today’s world, marketing requires a very diverse skill set and it’s just not possible for one person to know all the nuances of website development, graphic design, social media strategy, SEO, video, photography, writing, digital ads, UX/UI, and AI.
 They need a partner agency that can support them in their role.

 There is regular, repeatable work to be done.

-Certain marketing activities – blogging, social media, social video, digital ads – are ideal for outsourcing to an agency.
+Certain marketing activities such as blogging, social media, or digital ads are ideal for outsourcing to an agency.
 These activities are often the first to be set aside when a company gets busy, but consistency in these areas is crucial for the long-term success of an organization.
 These are also the most logical to outsource monthly and with the best ability to monitor progress thanks to lots of available data.

 There is a lack of strategy or direction.